MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-sql-server.md

 1. Click **Review and create**.

-### Configure a firewall rule for your SQL server using the Azure Portal
+### Configure a firewall rule for your SQL server using the Azure portal

 After your SQL database and server are created, you can configure security settings.